avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

     [1] "pvalue for F-test of zero slope = 0.00659217584881777"

-The p-value for the test is less than 0.05, so there is evidence that the slope of the linear regression line is significantly different from zero.
+The p-value for the test is less than 0.05, so there is evidence that the slope of the linear regression line is significantly different from zero (using a p-value threshold of <0.05 for statistical significance).
 That is, there seems to be a significant relationship between dose and odds of having the disease given exposure.

 |image4|